rafidalwahid/next.js_project_management/docs/problems.md

 ## 4. UI/UX Issues

 - ~~**Inconsistent Mobile Responsiveness**: Some components like the attendance admin dashboard have mobile-specific views, while others don't adapt well to smaller screens.~~ Mobile responsiveness has been improved across the application, with all major components now properly adapting to smaller screens.
+The task detail view and edit task dialog are now fully responsive.
 - ~~**Complex Admin Interface**: The attendance admin dashboard has too many tabs and features crammed into one page, making it difficult to navigate.~~ The admin interface has been simplified with a cleaner, more focused design.
 - ~~**Inconsistent Design Language**: The UI components don't follow a consistent design language - some use shadcn UI components, others use custom styling.~~ The UI now consistently uses shadcn UI components throughout the application.
+Custom date pickers have been replaced with native HTML date inputs for better compatibility and usability.
 - ~~**Poor Loading States**: Loading states are inconsistently implemented across the application, with some components showing skeletons and others showing spinners or nothing at all.~~ Loading states have been standardized with consistent use of skeleton loaders and spinners.
 - ~~**Confusing Navigation**: The sidebar navigation has both expandable and non-expandable items, creating an inconsistent user experience.~~ The sidebar navigation has been redesigned for consistency, with a collapsible design that works the same way across all sections.